 A lot of children with sensory processing disorder will experience anxiety and might have other disorders or comorbidities that manifest as a result.
 This includes things like:

 This is a coordination disorder that influences the development of fine motor skills.
 Many younger children with dyspraxia seem to be slow to reach common milestones such as walking or feeding themselves.
 As they age, children with dyspraxia might also struggle with things like writing, drawing, and certain physical activities.
+This form of SPD often leads to the child having difficulty with tasks that require precise motor control.
+This includes fine motor skills such as holding a pencil, using utensils, sitting up straight, or balancing everyday activities.
+A lot of children with sensory processing disorder may have trouble with one or all of the categories in differing severity.

 The impaired perception of body position and movement that often occurs in conjunction with sensory processing disorder can also lead to postural issues.
 Left unchecked this can cause muscle imbalance problems and might lead to conditions affecting their back.